 President Kay Miller opened the first session of the 1991 FAWCO Conference at Vienna's Hilton Hotel with an update of the recent decision of the board to continue its support of the women's group in Sierra Leone, Africa.
 She urged the audience to continue its donations and reminded them that these donations were tax deductible.
-In regard to finances, President Miller pointed out that at present the FAWCO operating budget is inadequate and recommended the establishment of a fund-raising entity as a standing FAWCO committee.
+In regard to finances, President Miller pointed out that the FAWCO operating budget was inadequate and recommended the establishment of a fundraising entity as a standing FAWCO committee.

-A highlight of the Conference was the presentation of the slide-show/audio-visual project created by photographer Brynn Bruijn, with pictures of FAWCO clubs around the world.
+A highlight of the Conference was the presentation of the slide-show/audio-visual project created by photographer Brynn Bruijn; she had traveled to FAWCO clubs around the world.
 President Miller reminded the audience that this PR project was possible thanks to the sponsorship of AT&T. It was greeted with enthusiastic applause.